k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/03_task_execution_processes.md

 A [Task Execution process](/articles/TDM/tdm_gui/26_task_execution.md) can be initiated either from the TDM Portal, a direct call to the [start task execution API](/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/04_execute_task_API.md), or via a [TDM Scheduling](/articles/TDM/tdm_gui/22_task_execution_timing_tab.md) process.

 A task can include Entities and/or Reference tables, both of which can have post-execution processes.
-For example, sending a mail to a user after a task has been executed.
+For example, sending an email to a user after a task has been executed.

 The following diagram displays the task execution process: